 Our local prescribed fire capacity-building training

-The application form for 2024 Plumas Cal-TREX has closed
+The application form for 2026 Plumas Cal-TREX is open now

 What is TREX?
 TREX stands for Training Exchange.
-It is an annual event that we hold here in Plumas County to train local fire practitioners on different aspects of prescribed fire.
-This could include pump operation, hand tool usage, language we use on the fireline, smoke management, burn plan writing, permitting, approaches to thinning, restoration, and more.
-There are many other TREX that occur throughout the US, but in ours we cover specific topics related to implementing prescribed fire in Plumas County, CA.
+It is an annual event in Plumas County to train local fire practitioners on different aspects of beneficial fire.
+This includes ignition operations, pump operation, hand tool usage, language we use on the fireline, smoke management, burn plan conceptualization, permitting, approaches to thinning, restoration, and more.
+There are many other TREX events that occur throughout the US; in ours we cover specific topics related to implementing beneficial fire in Plumas County, CA.

 OPTIONAL

-April 28th: RT-130 (Fireline Refresher) and Arduous Work Capacity Test (Pack Test).
+April 26th: RT-130 (Annual Refresher) and Arduous Work Capacity Test (Pack Test).

 CORE TREX EVENT

-April 29th – May 4th: 6 days straight of learning, networking, hands-on training, and hopefully live fire if weather allows.
+April 27th – May 3rd: 7 days of learning, networking, hands-on training, and hopefully live fire, conditions permitting.

 ONGOING

-Spring and summer 2024: On-call burning opportunities to help support the Forest Service, PBAs, and other types of prescribed burning.
+Spring and summer 2026: On-call burning opportunities to help support the Forest Service, PBAs, tribes, and other beneficial burning.

 OPTIONAL

-Later in the spring and summer 2024: Potential NWCG and other non-standardized fire course offerings.
+Spring and summer 2026: Potential NWCG and other non-standardized fire course offerings.

 The event fee will cover campsites, food, and training costs for one week: